About Loma Linda University General Education

 Electives

-Secondarily, students may need elective course work to meet minimum unit requirements for their program degree.
+Secondarily, students may need elective coursework to meet minimum unit requirements for their program degree.
 Loma Linda University offers a variety of undergraduate and graduate courses to meet elective requirements.

 Prerequisites & Corequisites